matthayes/anki_cloze_anything/README.md

 ## Compatibility

-The card templates have been tested with Anki Desktop 2.1 and the latest version of Anki Mobile.
-The card templates probably work with Anki Desktop 2.0, however I have not tried it yet.
-I have not tested on Anki Droid.
+The card templates are compatible with Anki Desktop, AnkiMobile, and AnkiDroid.

 The plugin works with Anki Desktop 2.1.
 I have no plans to add 2.0 support.